GrottoPress/shield/docs/04-USER.md

    end
    ```

-   `Shield::UpdateUser` is similar to `Shield::RegisterUser`, except it *updates* an existing user rather than create a new one.
+   `UpdateCurrentUser` is similar to `RegisterCurrentUser`, except it *updates* an existing user rather than create a new one.

 1. Set up actions: